FourThievesVinegar/solderless-microlab/README.md

 ## Docker Development
 For ease of setup/experimentation we added docker containers for both the GUI and the API.
+If you don't have docker-compose installed on your system you can install docker desktop following [these docs](https://docs.docker.com/compose/install/)

 ```bash
 git clone https://github.com/FourThievesVinegar/solderless-microlab.git